Back to news

 What Is n8n?

-n8n is a workflow automation platform built around a visual, node-based editor (n8n-io/n8n on GitHub):
+n8n is a workflow automation platform built around a visual, node-based editor (n8n-io/n8n on GitHub (opens in a new tab)):

 • Hundreds of integrations, the project's own materials cite 400+ direct integrations, with many more apps reachable over HTTP